bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 - GitHub or OAuth apps
   - to automate the release or testing of your code, including 3rd party security tools
 - Access tokens and/or SSH keys that your app or team may rely on that will be disconnected when user access is removed
   - IDE or command line tools and/or automation scripts

-Please see our [technical transition guide]() for more details.

 ### The changes